countr/website/content/docs/01-features/07-scores-and-leaderboard.md

 ## Liveboard (live leaderboard) {#live}

+Liveboard is a leaderboard which automatically updates every 5 minutes.
 You can get a live leaderboard by purchasing [Premium](../03-premium.md)